 Councilwoman Karen Koslowitz, who represents the district, told CNN her office received photographs from a resident in the apartment building next to the school and immediately informed the police.
 According to Koslowitz, the area is a predominately Jewish neighborhood.

-"This was exceptionally scary today," Koslowitz said, describing the images as "horrible, just horrible."
+Koslowitz called the graffiti “exceptionally scary, and described the images as “horrible, just horrible.”

 Koslowitz told CNN she heard stories from her mother, who came from Poland, about anti-Semitic incidents in Europe in the last century.
 Koslowitz, who grew up in New York, said she never believed an act of this nature could occur in the city.